“This title sounds insane.” That’s the first thought that went through my head upon rereading it. Relating solo travel to quarantine? Crazy.

 This emotional confusion and difficulty of a quarantine will register differently for everyone.

 Who are you when you’re not the class clown or office comedian anymore?
-When your looks don’t validate you because no one is around to see them?
-When it’s not a given that you’ll be connected with your religious group, trivia night partners, gym buddies, coworkers every week, and those bonds suddenly require effort to maintain?
+What about when your looks don’t validate you because no one is around to see them?
+And when it’s not a given that you’ll be connected with your religious group, trivia night partners, gym buddies, coworkers every week, and those bonds suddenly require effort to maintain?
 When you’re extroverted with no one to meet, protective with no one to take care of, a performer with no audience, in need of some affirmation or validation as a human being with no physical access to those who can give it to you?

 When our routine and community simultaneously disappear – what happens to that identity?
 That’s what a lot of us are contemplating.
 I’m going to emphasize that this post isn’t about giving answers.
 That’s our personal shit to figure out.
 We are slowly realizing what we are personally drawn to without social pressures, without the ease of continuing a routine, with a lot of outside influences removed.